-To a certain degree, many types of degenerative diseases are considered to be a part of the ordinary aging process.
-There’s not necessarily a lot of urgency to develop new techniques or examine the problem more holistically, because these issues are seen as part of the inevitable breakdown of the human body.
-But possibly one of the most interesting things about stem cells is the way in which they’re encouraging us to rethink so many of our assumptions about aging and inevitability.
-Dave Asprey is considered the “Father of Biohacking.”
-He believed he could apply the concept of upgrading computer software to optimizing the function of the human body and mind.
-This is where biohacking and naturopathic medicine demonstrate the adage “everything old is new again.”
+In fact, many types of degenerative disease are thought to be a part of the ordinary aging process.
+There’s not necessarily a lot of urgency to develop new techniques or examine the problem more holistically because these issues are seen as part of the inevitable breakdown of the human body.
+However, stem cells and stem cell therapy encourage us to rethink so many of our assumptions about aging and inevitability.

-Another commonality between frailty and the types of musculoskeletal problems I treat is the role that inflammation plays in producing symptoms.
+What is often left out of the discussion is the role inflammation plays in frailty.
 Inflammation is a vital part of the body’s healing process, sort of a combination of a warning system and shock troops.
 Inflammation is the first line of defense when the body is at risk, whether from a wound, foreign body, or illness.
-Heat, swelling, a rush of white blood cells to the damaged location: inflammation works hard and fast to push back any invader.
 Once the disease has been vanquished or the wound closed, the inflammation ceases and the body resumes normal functioning.
 At least, that’s how it’s supposed to work.

-In practice, almost all of us have a level of chronic, low-level inflammation, and not just in one area of the body.
+In realty, most people have a level of chronic, low-level inflammation, and not just in one area of the body.
 Systemic inflammation is present even in people without explicit immune diseases, and we’re increasingly discovering that it’s hurting us in a number of ways.
-I wasn’t telling you the whole story when I mentioned earlier that symptoms of frailty and joint diseases have chronic inflammation in common—it turns out most diseases have chronic inflammation in common.
-Cancer, Alzheimer’s, diabetes, heart disease, autism: inflammation plays a role in all of them.
+Not only is chronic inflammation commonly seen in frailty and joint diseases, but it also plays in role in many degenerative health conditions, including cancer, Alzheimer’s, diabetes, heart disease, and autism.

 Full-Body Stem Cell Makeover

-My practice has been entirely the treatment of musculoskeletal pain, though there’s a growing subset of prospective patients who are looking for something a bit different: my flagship procedure, the “Full Body Stem Cell Makeover ” (or FBSCMO).
 If that sounds a bit intense, that’s because it is!
-The FBSCMO treatment is best suited for people who aren’t looking to treat one specific issue but have more diffuse needs.
-Some of my FBSCMO patients come to me because they’ve got pain in many areas; none of those pains are debilitating, but taken all together, they make the patients feel their bodies aren’t performing at their best.
-Others are interested in the regenerative and anti-aging properties of stem cells and want to utilize them not just in one specific area, but throughout their entire body.
+The FBSCMO treatment is best suited for people who aren’t looking to treat one specific issue, but have more diffuse needs.
+Some of my FBSCMO patients come to me because they have pain in many areas.
+While none of those pains are debilitating, they do make the patients feel their bodies aren’t performing at their best.
+Others still are interested in the regenerative and anti-aging properties of stem cells and want to utilize them not just in one specific area, but throughout their entire body.

 This treatment is absolutely not the norm.
 I conceived it, invented it, and am the only one to do it.
 Its creation was the confluence of my experience with the rising popularity of biohacking, sought by proactive, motivated people looking to live a robust, long life.

-Most of my FBSCMO patients report feeling a kind of overall wellness: they have more fluidity and range of motion, see improvements in the appearance of their hair and skin, and experience better sleep.
-It’s a bit like the feeling you get after an intense deep-tissue massage, when you can just feel that something was worked out and your muscles are working together again; everything becomes fluid.
-But while the benefits of a massage might last a few days or weeks, the full-body makeover effect, according to my patients, appears to last for years.
+Most of my FBSCMO patients report feeling a kind of overall wellness — they have more fluidity and range of motion, see improvements in the appearance of their hair and skin, and experience better sleep.
+It’s a bit like the feeling you get after an intense deep-tissue massage, when you can just feel that something was worked out and your muscles are working together again.
+But while the benefits of a massage might last a few days or weeks, the FBSCMO effect, according to my patients, lasts for years.

 But these patients aren’t just looking to feel good.
 Many of them are interested in maintaining and improving the condition of their bodies, and in fighting the more deleterious effects of the aging process.
-Dave Asprey, who I’ve already mentioned, is considered “the Father of Biohacking,” and was one of the first people to undergo my full-body makeover as part of his goal to extend his lifespan while remaining as healthy and vigorous as possible.
-In fact, I designed it largely with his goal to live to be 180 in mind.
-I’m happy to report that Dave regularly praises the benefit he received from his Full Body Stem Cell Makeover; in fact, he dedicated an entire chapter to it in his best-selling book Super Human.
+Dave Asprey, widely considered to be the Father of Biohacking, was one of the first people to undergo my full-body makeover as part of his goal to extend his lifespan while remaining as healthy and vigorous as possible.
+I’m happy to report that Dave regularly praises the benefit he received from his FBSCMO and even dedicated an entire chapter to it in his best-selling book Super Human.